os-climate/osc-geo-h3loader-cli/docs/README-shapefile.md

    - If you set a tolerance of 1 meter in a shapefile with a projected coordinate system, the simplified geometries will deviate from their original shape by no more than 1 meter.
-   - If your shapefile is in a geographic coordinate system and you set a tolerance of 0.0001 degrees, this translates to a deviation of about 11 meters at the equator (since a degree of latitude is approximately 111 kilometers).
+   - If your shapefile is in a geographic coordinate system, and you set a tolerance of 0.0001 degrees, this translates to a deviation of about 11 meters at the equator (since a degree of latitude is approximately 111 kilometers).